ThaminduR/identity-fraud-detection-sift/docs/config.md

 ### Enable Logging

 Including `"isLoggingEnabled": true` as an additional parameter in the functions activates logging for Sift fraud detection.
-When used with `getSiftRiskScoreForLogin`, it logs the risk score returned by Sift, and when applied to `publishLoginEventToSift`, it logs the payload sent to Sift.
+When used with `getSiftRiskScoreForLogin`, it logs the payload sent to Sift and the risk score returned by Sift, and when applied to `publishLoginEventToSift`, it logs the payload sent to Sift.

 ### Enable Sift fraud detection